voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 **Near term**

--   Add support for applying :ref:`Operators <fiftyone-operators>` to Snapshots
+-   Add support for applying :ref:`Operators <using-operators>` to Snapshots
 -   Offload least-used Snapshots to external cold storage
 -   Optimize diff computation for larger datasets (over 200k samples) and add support for modification summaries for these datasets